 STATUS: Bill has passed the House and Senate.
-It is waiting to be communicated to the Governor for his action by March 24, 2025.
+The Governor approved it on March 19, and it will go into effect on July 1, 2025.

 • Emergency Management; Secretary of Public Safety and Homeland Security et al., to evaluate needs - HB1992 (Delegate Askew)